wincaton/week6labs/06_Instructor_Lab.md

 * Outlook is not so good
 * Very doubtful

-In addition to these 8 responses, you will also provide 3 more of your own.
+In addition to these 8 responses, *you will also provide 3 more of your own*.
 Make sure your personality shows through *by not making them generic*.
 Save all of these responses in an array.

 Your program should do the following:

 1. Prompt the user to "Ask a question," "Review questions and responses," and "Complete services and pay."
-   * If they already asked their first question, change the menu from "Ask a question" to "Ask another question."
+   * If they already asked their first question, change the menu from "Ask *a* question" to "Ask *another* question."
 Keep track of this with a boolean.
 2. Always provide the menu until the user decides to complete their use of the magic crystal ball.
 3. Store the user's questions and received responses in an array/list.
-When the user selects the option "Review questions/responses" display all the questions asked and their respective answers to the screen.
+When the user selects the option "Review questions and responses" display all the questions asked and their respective answers to the screen.
 4. **Randomly** select a response from your catalog of responses as a reply to the user's question (see below for guidance).
-5. Keep track of how much the user owes you.
+5. Keep track of how much the user owes for services.
 You charge $30.00 per question asked.
-Thus, when the user quits, you will display the total owed and the count of the questions asked.
+Thus, when the user completes their use of your services, you will display the total owed and the count of the questions asked.

 When you run your program, please input **at least 4 questions**.
-Save your notebook with the output of your program showing that you have run the program and inputted at least 4 questions.
+Save your notebook with the output of your program showing that:
+* You have run the program and inputted at least 4 questions.
+* Selected the other menu options to display questions/responses and complete services.

 Here is an example of program output with 2 questions:

 ```
 Welcome to the all-seeing computer!
-Ask what you seek to know...

 1. Ask a question
 2. Review questions and responses
 3. Complete services and pay